 Duress: Crime Committed Under Pressure

 One such affirmative defense is “duress.”
 Generally speaking, a person commits a crime under duress when he or she is forced to commit a criminal act or believes he or she has no choice but to commit the criminal act in order to save him or herself or another from death or serious bodily harm.
 An example of duress may exist, for example, if another person is holding your child hostage at gunpoint and orders you to rob a bank.

 Because duress is an affirmative defense, it would fall to you to introduce evidence and testimony (even testify yourself, depending on what evidence is available to establish your defense) that would convince the judge or jury that you were under duress at the time you committed the crime.
 At trial, once you have presented evidence of duress, the prosecution will have an opportunity to rebut your claim of duress with any additional evidence they may have.

 There are two important limitations to the defense of duress:

 Your North Dakota and Minnesota Criminal Defense Attorney is Ready to Help You

-Speak with Tatum O’Brien and the criminal defense legal team at O’Keeffe O’Brien Lyson Foss to discuss your criminal charges and the defenses you may have available to you.
+Speak with Tatum O’Brien and the criminal defense legal team at O’Keeffe O’Brien Lyson Attorneys to discuss your criminal charges and the defenses you may have available to you.
 Call the firm at 701-235-8000 or 877-235-8002, or contact the firm online.